 - Walnuts form the base of these no-bake brownies.
 You can swap them out for other nuts like pecans as well.

-- Dates are the ingredient that binds together the ingredients of the brownies as well as helping provide them with sweetness.
+- Dates are the ingredient that binds together the ingredients of the brownies as well as helps provide them with sweetness.
 I recommend Medjool dates if you can get them, as they are naturally soft and juicy.
 If your dates are on the dryer side, you may need to soak them in some hot water first to help soften them up a little.

 - Sea salt is optional, but it really makes the brownie flavor pop.
 You can choose to omit it if you are avoiding salt.